timescale/docs/api-reference/index.md

 # TimescaleDB API Reference

-TimescaleDB is supercharged PostgreSQL for time-series data.
-We focus on making high volume time-series data fast and efficient on top of the solid foundation of the leading open-source relational database.
+TimescaleDB is an open-source relational database for time-series data.
+We focus on making high volume time-series data fast and efficient on top of the solid foundation of PostgreSQL.

 To manage the various aspects of TimescaleDB, you will need to become familiar with the special SQL functions and VIEWs that we provide, as documented within